MohdSiddiq12/My-Portfolio/README.md

 - **Intuitive Interface:** User-friendly navigation for effortless exploration of content.
 - **Social Media Integration:** Direct links to my social media profiles for additional engagement.

-## Hosting Information
-This website is proudly hosted using the Infinityfree service.

 Feel free to explore the live site and reach out with any questions or inquiries!
 Thank you for visiting.